resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

     5.4748
 ```

-I guess the organizers of that panel are safe in the knowledge that significance is tested at LESS than 5%.
+I guess the organizers of that panel are safe in the knowledge that significance is tested at less than 5%.
 They're still on shaky ground if you ask me.

 What if we approximate the above histogram as a Gaussian?